serodriguez68/rails-antipatterns/chapter_3_views.md

 end
 ```

 Note that the solution splits nicely the _view rendering_ concern from the _finding the appropriate link_ concern into 2 different methods.
-Also note that we are leveraging the `content_tag` method to render html inside one helper.
-This is fine  if your helper includes only a few html tags.
+Also note that we are leveraging the `content_tag` method to render HTML inside one helper.
+This is fine  if your helper includes only a few HTML tags.
 However, if you will be using lots of markup, use a _view partial_ instead.

 > You could argue that the _view rendering_ concern should live inside a _view partial_ from the beginning.
 You could be right, it is your call to decide when to promote this from a helper to a partial.

 # 3.2 Anti-Pattern: Markup Mayhem
 ### 3.2.1 Problem: Not using semantic markup
 Semantic markup means:
-* Every element in the page means something and is labelled with a `class`
+* Every element in the page means something and is labeled with a `class`
 or `id` to identify it.
 * The right tags should be used for the right content.
-* Styling shoud be done at the CSS level (not directly).
+* Styling should be done at the CSS level (not directly).

 Semantic markup meter: Remove all content from your markup and leave just the HTML tags (with classes and ids).
 If your empty tags don't make sense, then your markup is not semantic enough (see example).